codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-abstract

-      There's no rule for how many slave threads are needed.
-Parallel threads don't ensure better performance, but they don't impair performance and they may in fact speed up the synchronization of new nodes joining a cluster.
+      Parallel threads don't ensure better performance, but they don't impair performance and they may actually increase synchronization of new nodes joining a cluster.

    .. rst-class:: rubric-2 list-sub-header